Breitling Jet Team

-The Breitling Jet Team is the largest civilian aerobatic display team in Europe.
-Based in Dijon, France, it flies seven Aero L-39 Albatros jets.

-The team flies a display lasting 18–20 minutes that includes formation flying, opposition passes, solo routines, and synchronized maneuvers.
-The team performs across Europe and the Middle East, with multiple engagements per year, including international airshows and Breitling corporate events.
+The Breitling Jet Team was the largest civilian aerobatic display team in Europe.
+Based in Dijon, France, it flew seven Aero L-39 Albatros jets.
+The team flew a display lasting 18–20 minutes that included formation flying, opposition passes, solo routines, and synchronized maneuvers.
+The team performed across Europe and the Middle East, with multiple engagements per year, including international airshows and Breitling corporate events.
+Breitling withdrew sponsorship in 2019 and the team discontinued performances.

 History and origins

 The Breitling Jet Team was established in early 2003 with four L-39s.
 With the addition of two aircraft in 2004 and three in 2008, the team now has a total of nine jets.
 The Team's roots go back to 1980.

 Patrouille Martini

 Jacques Bothelin, the team leader, began performing in airshows in 1980 with a French-designed Mudry CAP 10 aircraft.
 In 1982, he began to fly as part of a team of three SIAI-Marchetti SF260s sponsored by Martini.
 The team was called Patrouille Martini, (patrouille is French for 'patrol' or 'team').
 Also at that time, Jacques Bothelin established Apache Aviation at the team's Darois home base to handle the operational aspects of running a full-time aerobatic team.
 The Martini Team flew for five years in the SF260s, until the team took delivery of Swiss-manufactured Pilatus PC-7s, in 1988.